Model-Free Design of Control Systems over Wireless Fading Channels: Introduction

-The inaccuracy or unavailability of models in practice, however, limits the applicability of the approaches mentioned above, especially in the presence of wireless fading effects, which lead to rapid changes in network performance and its underlying effect on the control systems.
-Recent advances in machine learning, in turn, have motivated the search for data-driven approaches --- notably reinforcement learning (RL) --- to aid the design of resource allocation and scheduling policies in WCSs \cite{demirel_deepcas:_2018,leong_deep_2018,baumann_drl_etc, eisen2019controlB , redder2019deep, silva2019optimal}.
-Model-free RL methods are used to design scheduling policies for WCSs in \cite{demirel_deepcas:_2018, leong_deep_2018}, while a learned scheduling policy is combined with a model-based controller optimized for the wireless scheduler in \cite{redder2019deep}.
-Actor-critic algorithms are employed to perform a completely learned co-design of communication and control policies in a simple event-triggered communication model in \cite{baumann_drl_etc}.
+The inaccuracy or unavailability of models in practice, however, limits the applicability of the approaches mentioned above, especially in the presence of wireless fading effects, which leads to rapid changes in network performance and impacts the performance of the control policy.
+Recent advances in machine learning, on the other hand, have motivated the search for data-driven approaches --- notably reinforcement learning (RL) --- to aid the design of resource allocation and scheduling policies in WCSs \cite{demirel_deepcas:_2018,leong_deep_2018,baumann_drl_etc, redder2019deep, silva2019optimal}.
+Model-free value-based RL methods are used to design scheduling policies for WCSs in \cite{demirel_deepcas:_2018, leong_deep_2018}.
+A learned scheduling policy is combined with a model-based controller optimized for the wireless scheduler in \cite{redder2019deep}, while the use of actor-critic algorithms to co-design communication and control policies in a simple event-triggered communication model is proposed in \cite{baumann_drl_etc}.
 A thorough design of control and communication policies in WCSs, however, should necessarily include (i) wireless fading states in the communication/control design and (ii) allow for the inclusion of hard long-term constraints on the performance of the system in terms of, e.g., resource utilization or plant safety constraints.